mjamilasfihani/CI4-Command-Display-503/README.md

 	// Check if 503 file is available in
 	// directory ../writable/uploads/ and without file extension.
 	//
-	// Open 503.html if you want to edit the interface.
-	//
 	if (file_exists($paths->writableDirectory . '/uploads/503.php'))
 	{
 		require $paths->writableDirectory . '/uploads/503.php';